 - No eating shellfish (11.10)

 - No cutting the hair on your temples (19.27)

 - Exile or worse for sex during menstrual period (20.18)

 - No BBQ pork or even touching a dead pig (11.6-8)

-- No group of Christians have followed Levitical laws
+I. No group of Christians has followed Levitical laws

-- Jews & Christians determine which hold still hold moral force, and which do not.
+- Jews & Christians determine which of these laws still hold moral force, and which do not.